 Main points of ESC Opinion Commission position Proposal to amend the legal base from Article 100a to Article 99 of the Treaty.
-After consultation with the Commission legal service the Commission maintains its position of Article 100a as the legal base and a Regulation as the most appropriate instrument.
-Proposal for a Directive to replace a Regulation as the most appropriate instrument.
-(Subject to these salient points the Committee endorses the Commission's proposal.)
+After consultation with the Commission legal service the Commission maintains Proposal for a Directive to replace a Regulation as the most appropriate instrument. its position of Article 100a as the leg base and a Regulation as the mo appropriate instrument.
+(Subject to these salient points the Committee endorses the Commission's proposal.) market (September) omy' sector - Europe's frontier-free